Expdotdotdot/CF-Season-4-Team-Logos/README.md

-# Crossfire Season-4 Team Logos
+# Crossfire Season 4 Team Logos & Ads
 Logos are 500x500 with transparency